pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 _To put it briefly, causality is precisely what makes free will possible._

-## Determinism as a denial of causality
+## Determinism is the denial of causality
 Causality only states that everything that exists acts only according to its nature.
 Furthermore, its implication is that given the same conditions, an entity will act only according to what is possible to it in those conditions (_I think if the conditions are given exhaustively enough, then only one action would be possible_).
 I hold that if I rewind the clock to the exact same state, I would do the exact same thing (all else equal); that is just causality and I hold causality as an absolute.
 Yet, a determinist position that everything we do is predetermined is still not logically necessitated.
 The question here is: predetermined by what?
 Given that your self-determined awareness is an essential factor in your actions, you _yourself_ (i.e. you with the fact and faculty of your awareness) are an essential factor that determines what you do.

 ---